Fabricio-Joaquim/faleMais/Read-me.md

 run "yarn" to install dependences

-cerate the .env archive to insert a config in ve variment DATABASE_URL = "postgresql://USER:PASSWORD@HOST:PORT/db?schema=public"
+create the .env archive to insert a config environment variables DATABASE_URL = "postgresql://USER:PASSWORD@HOST:PORT/db?schema=public"

-run yarn prisma migrate dev to connect with the database
+run "yarn prisma migrate dev" to connect with the database

+run "yarn start" on PORT 3000 or set a PORT in file .env